9 Strange Courtship Rituals From Around the World

 4. Tangy Romance

 Amish courtship is notoriously secretive.
 In some communities, fellow citizens don’t even know a wedding is in the works until the marriage is announced in church a few weeks before the big day.
-Amish sleuths can usually sniff out impending nuptials by poking around in a family’s garden, though.
-Hot creamed celery is a main dish at Amish wedding feasts, so if a family loads up its garden with stalks, it’s probably about to marry off one of its daughters.
+Amish sleuths can usually sniff out impending nuptials by poking around in a family’s garden, though: Hot creamed celery is a main dish at Amish wedding feasts, so if a family loads up its garden with stalks, they're probably getting ready to marry off one of their daughters.

 5. The Welsh Love Spooning

-When Welsh couples talk about “spooning,” they’re not discussing cuddling.
+When Welsh couples talk about “spooning,” they don't mean cuddling.
 Since at least the 17th century, the Welsh have exchanged “lovespoons,” intricately hand-carved wooden spoons, as signs of romantic intentions.
 Young men spent hours meticulously crafting their spoons so they could offer their crushes the most magnificent utensil imaginable.
 If the gal accepted the spoon, the courtship was on.
 The courtship aspect of the spoons has since faded, but lovespoons are still given on special occasions as tokens of admiration and affection.